Explanatory machine learning for sequential human teaching: Experiments

-The adaptations to efficient sorting approaches with improved performance only happened in groups that received explanations.
+As summarised in Table \ref{table:strategy_adaptation_summary}, in Group 1 and 3 where explanations were presented, the adaptations to efficient sorting approaches correspond to improved performance.
+A significant number of participants adapted to quick sort like approaches and some participants adjusted to dictionary sort like strategies in Group 3.
+Although the dictionary sort algorithm shares many similar traits to insertion sort, dictionary sort is considered a divide-and-conquer algorithm which iteratively makes binary searches for the correct position of an object in a sequence.

 We attribute this phenomenon to a better understanding of efficiently merging: two input sequences are sorted and redundant comparisons can be avoided by interleaving comparisons of fruits from input sequences.
-Without explanations, participants might direct more of their attention towards the correctness of their choices.
 Provided explanations emphasised the optimal problem-solution structure and illustrated the action sequence by walking through examples with participants.
 The contexts provided by explanations and examples are effective for the human learning of abstract concepts \cite{aleven2002effective,anderson1997role,berry1995implicit,reed1991use}.
 We suggest that in the presented teaching setup, explanations of merging involving examples grounded the concept of binary selection and contextualised the construction of problem solutions that utilised this information.
 As a result, problem solutions that incorporated this idea had less potential for errors and achieved higher performance.
-This proposition can be partially supported by the increase in usage of insertion sort like strategies in Group 4 (\textbf{SM}/\textbf{WOEX}) which did not receive explanations.
-Although insertion sort like strategies correlated to better scores in sort performance test responses of Group 4, the insertion sort algorithm does not employ a divide-and-conquer nor binary selection approach to sorting and does not share these features with quick sort or dictionary sort.
+This proposition can be partially supported by the increase in the usage of insertion sort like strategies in Group 4 (\textbf{SM}/\textbf{WOEX}) where explanations were absent.
+While insertion sort like strategies correlated to better scores in sort performance test responses of Group 4, the insertion sort algorithm does not involve a divide-and-conquer or binary selection component to sorting and does not share these features with quick sort or dictionary sort.